Class Descriptions

 TIPS FOR YOUR PRACTISE

-Follow these tips to achieve a more effective and meaningful practise
+Follow these tips to achieve a more effective and meaningful practice

 Breathe.
-Breathwork is an essential part of your practise to oxygenate your muscles, improve your mood and focus your concentration–especially in more challenging poses.
+Breathwork is an essential part of your practice to oxygenate your muscles, improve your mood and focus your concentration–especially in more challenging poses.

 Feel.
 Focus on the bodily sensations of every pose to cultivate a strong mind-body connection.
 Be accepting of emotions that may present themselves as you move your body in different ways and as you rest in Savasana.